silversquirl/vlib/README.md

 # vlib

-A collection of simple C datastructures that I find myself reusing a lot.
-They're written as self-contained single-header files that can be dropped into any project, including ones that don't use the standard library.

-Custom allocation functions can be provided, and any required libc functions have an alternate implementaion supplied in the header, as well as the possibility to be user-defined through macros.
+This is a collection of single-file header libraries with minimal dependencies - some don't even require the standard library.
+All libraries are compatible with C99 or later.

 ## Included Headers

+- `v2.h` - 2D vector and collision library.
+Requires libc
+- `v2draw.h` - Debug drawing for v2.
+Requires libc and v2
-- `vdlist.h` - An efficient doubly-linked list implementation - does not use recursion
+- `vdlist.h` - An efficient doubly-linked list implementation - does not use recursion.
+No libc dependency
-- `vslist.h` - An efficient singly-linked list implementation - does not use recursion
+- `vslist.h` - An efficient singly-linked list implementation - does not use recursion.
+No libc dependency
-- `vstring.h` - A bounded string type with O(1) length operations
+- `vstring.h` - A bounded string type with O(1) length operations.
+No libc dependency